liyong32/web-front/README.md

 ?
 Setup e2e tests with Nightwatch?
 No
 ?
 Should we run `npm install` for you after the project has been created? (recommended) npm

-4. 安装扩展
+   vue-cli · Generated "web-front".

-npm install -S echarts
-npm install -S element-ui
+安装扩展 npm install -S echarts npm install -S element-ui

-5. 运行
+运行 npm run dev

+To get started:

+  cd web-front
   npm run dev